Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

     You can use AWS Snowball devices to migrate petabytes of data into Amazon S3 for processing and analysis.

     #####  4. AWS Snowmobile

+    AWS Snowmobile is an exabyte-scale data transfer service that is used to move extremely large amounts of data to AWS.
+You can transfer up to 100 PB per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi-trailer truck.
+Snowmobile makes it easy to move massive volumes of data to the cloud, including video libraries, image repositories, or even a complete data center migration.
+Transferring data with Snowmobile is more secure, fast, and cost effective.